-- A. So as to obstruct any driveway, crosswalk, private way, street, highway, right-of-way, public way, or other public property; - B. Within fifteen (15) feet of a fire hydrant, except where otherwise designated; - C. On a sidewalk; - D. Within twenty (20) feet of an intersection, except where otherwise designated; - E. Within fifteen (15) feet of a fire hydrant, except where otherwise designated; - F. Alongside or opposite any street excavation or obstruction when stopping, standing, or parking would obstruct traffic; - G. On the roadway side of any vehicle stopped or parked at the edge of a curb or a street; - H. Upon any bridge; or - I. At any place where official signs or curb painting so prohibit.
+- A. So as to obstruct any driveway, crosswalk, private way, street, highway, right-of-way, public way, or other public property; - B. Within fifteen (15) feet of a fire hydrant, except where otherwise designated; - C. On a sidewalk; - D. Within twenty (20) feet of an intersection, except where otherwise designated; - E. Alongside or opposite any street excavation or obstruction when stopping, standing, or parking would obstruct traffic; - F. On the roadway side of any vehicle stopped or parked at the edge of a curb or a street; - G. Upon any bridge; or - H. At any place where official signs or curb painting so prohibit.

-1407.3.11 Schedule of Streets Where Parking is Prohibited at All Times When signs are erected giving notice thereof, no person shall park a vehicle at any time upon any of the street or parts of streets contained in this section.
+1407.3.11 Schedule of Streets Where Parking is Prohibited at All Times

+When signs are erected giving notice thereof, no person shall park a vehicle at any time upon any of the street or parts of streets contained in this section.
 No parking is allowed on the following: